Fabrizio Mariani

 2. Museo Italiano Audiovisivo e Cinema + Cinecittà si Mostra in Rome

-Cinecittà is the beating heart of Italian cinema.
+Cinecittà is the heart of Italian cinema, up to par with Rome’s best attractions.

 The studios have not one but two museums in a single structure: the MIAC (Italian Audiovisual and Cinema Museum) and “Cinecittà si Mostra”.